What are the new COVID symptoms? | DW | 23.07.2021

+This is how — in very simplified form — we could describe how COVID-19 symptoms were differentiated from those of other illnesses at the beginning of the pandemic.

-And then came the loss of smell and taste: The major indication of a SARS-CoV-2 infection.
-This is still reliable — someone who notices a change in their sense of taste or smell today should still have the COVID alarm bells going off.
+And then came the loss of smell and taste: the major indication of a SARS-CoV-2 infection.
+This is still reliable — someone who notices a change in their sense of taste or smell today should still have COVID alarm bells going off.

 It is different with the other symptoms.
 These are somewhat more fluid.
-We try to track them using biomarkers, and a pattern based on blood types.
-On top of that, they can differ depending on whether a COVID sufferer has already been vaccinated, whether the infection is caused by a variant, or whether the patient is old or young, fit or has other health concerns.
+We try to track them using biomarkers and a pattern based on blood types.
+On top of that, they can differ depending on whether a COVID-19 sufferer has already been vaccinated, whether the infection is caused by a variant, or whether the patient is old or young, fit or unfit, or has other health concerns.

 Cough, fever, headache and aching limbs?
-Meanwhile, a COVID infection can come with many symptoms
+A COVID infection can come with many symptoms

 The new top 5

-A study underway in the United Kingdom has published data on the most recent COVID symptoms.
+A study underway in the United Kingdom has published data on the most recent COVID-19 symptoms.
 In the Zoe COVID Symptom Study, infected people reported their symptoms via an app.
-According to the findings, COVID symptoms have apparently changed, which could be due to the delta variant, which now accounts for 99% of infections in the UK (as of July 12, 2021).
+According to the findings, COVID-19 symptoms have apparently changed.
+This could be due to the delta variant, which now accounts for 99% of infections in the UK (as of July 12, 2021).

 What are the most common symptoms in people who are fully vaccinated?